xkaple00/FaceShifter_mine/README.md

 Rows from top to bottom: face reference, background reference, result

 Trained for 48 hours on RTX 2080 Ti.
-Longer training would probably improove the results.
+Longer training would probably improve the results.